 Working as a medical professional is a high pressure job for numerous reasons.
 Not only is the well-being of their patient largely dependent upon their knowledge and actions, but they are also held accountable by insurance and pharmaceutical bureaucracies.
 Insurance agencies can help curb high surgical and prescription costs for patients.
 However, whenever a patient needs constant attention the cost of medical costs can be financially crippling.
 Patients who have been the victim of medical malpractice are often entitled to financial compensation in order to help curb medical costs, even bankruptcy.
 Medical malpractice happens when the accepted quality of medical care hasn’t been met, causing injury or wrongful death to the patient.

-According to the website of the attorneys at Patino & Associates P.L.L.C. some common forms of medical malpractice include, but are not limited to, wrong diagnosis, delayed treatment, improper treatment, lack of informed consent, surgical errors, emergency room errors, pharmaceutical errors, wrongful death, and hospital negligence.
+According to the website of some personal injury lawyers, some common forms of medical malpractice include, but are not limited to, wrong diagnosis, delayed treatment, improper treatment, lack of informed consent, surgical errors, emergency room errors, pharmaceutical errors, wrongful death, and hospital negligence.
+These are often mistakes that no reasonable hospital should make.
+Imagine the amount of neglect that would have to occur for a person to make a mistake as heinous as amputating the wrong limb from a patient or prescribing the wrong medication.

 The Texas Medical Board allows Texas patients to report medical incidents and research physicians’ history.
 The intention of the Texas Medical Board is to keep the Texas health industry accountable so that the public can make informed decisions about their healthcare.
 At their meetings, based on reported violations, the board administers disciplinary action against doctors.
 These disciplinary actions span from suspensions, revocations, cease and desist orders, orders due to impairment, inadequate medical recording, criminal behavior, quality of care orders, and non-therapeutic prescribing.
 In the fall of 2013, 41 doctors spanning across the state were disciplined.
 The most common disciplinarian action taken by the Texas Medical Board is to hand out quality of care orders.Read More